 We conducted an additional small experiment during the fourth year (2019) to learn more about what motivates dealers to expend effort in making recommendations.
-As was discussed above, dealers can be motivated by profits from increasing quantities sold, even when their margins for Swarna-Sub1 are the same as for other varieties.
-Beyond these additional profits, dealers could be motivated by pro-social preferences for other farmers' well-being, or they could simply want to be known as somebody who gives good advice.
+As was discussed above, dealers can be motivated by profits from increasing somebody who gives good advice.

 We test the role of profit incentives by partnering with a local NGO that visited the dealers in our sample and asked for recommendations for a new program.
 More specifically, the NGO informed dealers that they would organize a seed demonstration in a village (located in the dealer's block) where farmers would cultivate a new variety and villagers would be invited to learn about it.
 They asked dealers for recommendations on the type of variety, which village to choose, and who would be the best farmers within the chosen village to select for cultivation.
 Dealers were randomly assigned to receive one of two different programs from the NGO.
 In the first group, the NGO made it clear that the dealer would have a profit opportunity.
 Dealers in that group were informed that their name would be displayed and advertised during the demonstration.
 Broadcasting the dealer's participation was chosen to increase the opportunity for him to profit from increased sales as a result of the demonstration.
-Dealers in the second group were asked for advice on a demonstration that was similar, but had two key differences.
+Dealers in the second group were asked for advice on a demonstration that was similar but had two key differences.
 First, the dealer's name would not be displayed as part of the demonstration.
 Second, the NGO explained to dealers that the harvest would be collected after the demonstration and redistributed as seeds to other farmers in the village.
-Distributing seeds was meant to further limit profit opportunities, since it would reduce the need of farmers to buy seeds after the demonstration.
-We recorded the responses for four types of outcomes during the interview: dealers' effort invested in providing recommendations to the NGO, the varieties they suggest using, the village they recommend for the program, and lastly which farmers they suggest partnering with to carry out the demonstration.
+Distributing seeds was meant to further limit profit opportunities since it would reduce the need of farmers to buy seeds after the demonstration.
+We recorded the responses for four types of outcomes during the interview: dealers' effort invested in providing recommendations to the NGO, the varieties they suggest using, the village they recommend for the program, and, lastly, which farmers they suggest partnering with to carry out the demonstration.

 Table 9 shows the results, which are divided into five groups.
-First, we find that dealers in the profit motivation treatment spent a non-significant 10 percent more time on making recommendations (row 1).
-The second row shows that this increase in effort appears mostly when, in the conversation, dealers are asked which specific farmers to rely upon for the demonstration: a 14% increase in time invested on an average of just over two minutes picking farmers to recommend.
+First, we find that dealers in the profit motivation treatment spent a nonsignificant 10 percent more time making recommendations (row 1).
+The second row shows that this increase in effort appears mostly when, in the conversation, dealers are asked which specific farmers to rely upon for the demonstration: a 14 percent increase in time invested on an average of just over 2 minutes picking farmers to recommend.
 Second, the profit motivation treatment seemed to shift dealers away from suggesting popular seed varieties and toward selecting them based on land type.
-The fourth row shows that when asked why they suggested a particular variety, 16 percent of dealers report doing so because it is locally popular; and this falls by 7.1 percentage points, or 44% in the treatment group.35 While the estimate in the next row is not significant, the treatment seems to cause dealers to recommend varieties based on their agronomic characteristics, suitability to the land, and how long they take to grow (duration).
+The fourth row shows that when asked why they suggested a particular variety, 16 percent of dealers report doing so because it is locally popular; this falls by 7.1 percentage points, or 44 percent, in the treatment group.
+While the estimate in the next row is not significant, the treatment seems to cause dealers to recommend varieties based on their agronomic characteristics, their suitability to the land, and how long they take to grow (duration).